sempare/sempare-delphi-template-engine/README.md

 Tests currently run using the DUnitX TestFramework.

 An attempt has been made not to use the latest features to ease backward compatability.
-Although the development was done on Delphi 10.3.3, build and tests have been run on the following versions:
+The following versions have been tested:

 - Delphi XE 4
 - Delphi XE 8
 - Delphi 10.0 Seatle